SpadeOps/buildpriority-task/README.md

 This Azure Pipelines task prioritize specifics jobs of a pipeline.
 It will loop through all pools (if none given) and through all Job request still in queue.
 It will do the exact same thing as the ![RunNext.png](images/RunNext.png) button of a pipeline.
 If any JobRequests are started by the given Pipeline, the task will increase its priority.
 Possibility to restrict prioritization to only specific given JobNames.
+To offer a more convenient usage in your workflow, we also want to propose an alternative [agentless solution](#agentless-solution) that doesn't use an extension, but use a call to an Azure function instead.

+# Agent based task solution
 ## Usage
 ### Inputs
 ```yaml